By-Laws

 Article 8: FINANCES

 The annual dues for each Chapter will be determined by the Board of Directors.
-As a rule, twenty-five percent (25%) of the annual dues will be designated for scholarship funds.
-This percentage is reviewed annually by the Board of Directors.
-The Home Office will send a dues notification to each Chapter member during October of each year.
-Each Chapter is expected to pay the dues as designated upon notification.
+As a rule, fifteen percent (15%) to twenty-five percent (25%) of the annual dues will be designated for scholarship funds.
+This percentage is reviewed annually by the Board of Directors prior to the dues billing scheduled to begin October 1.

 The management of investments for the Society is overseen by the Asset Manager and the Treasurer.